Compassionate Release Attorneys Miami, FL

 If your loved one was convicted of a crime and sentenced to a term of imprisonment, and you feel extreme circumstances warrant their early release, you may be able to file a motion for compassionate relief.
 When you pursue this post-conviction option, the Bureau of Prisons (BOP) will consider various factors to determine whether your request for a reduction should be approved.
 Unfortunately, the process is not always straightforward, and you might face barriers when trying to have your loved one who is near the end of their sentence released early.
 Fortunately, you don't have to handle the matter on your own.
 You can seek the help of a skilled attorney who can guide you through the process.

-Backed by over 40 years of combined experience, our Miami criminal defense lawyers at Hager & Schwartz, P.A. have the knowledge and skills to help file a motion for compassionate relief.
+Backed by over 40 years of combined experience, our Miami compassionate release lawyers at Hager & Schwartz, P.A. have the knowledge and skills to help file a motion for compassionate relief.
 We understand the complexities of this process and can explain what's required to get it started and whether your loved one is eligible for a reduction in sentence.
 Additionally, seeking early release requires presenting a compelling case on behalf of your loved one, and our team knows how to write persuasive arguments.
 We are sensitive to your needs and the needs of your loved one and will work hard toward a favorable outcome.

 To learn more about submitting a motion for compassionate relief, call us at (305) 330-1360 today.